 Favourite thing to do in my job: My favourite thing is seeing a part I've designed being made, and then attached to a real life spacecraft!
 I also like to spend time in the cleanroom (a special kind of lab that spacecraft are built in).
 Finally, I'm a big fan of our coffee and doughnuts on Fridays :)

-I'm an engineer who is pretty space obsessed!
+About Me: I'm an engineer who is pretty space obsessed!
 I cycle/ski/hike for fun!

 I recently(ish) graduated as an engineer from university.
 I’ve always been super interested in Space, and started my first proper job working in the Space Industry last August.